Restaurant Business Loans

 If you think you might want a loan for your restaurant, there are a few prerequisites to understand.
 First, assess your business prospects.
-Lenders want to place their money with businesses that are in good health and have a high likelihood of paying them back.
+Lenders want to place their money with businesses that are in good health and are likely to pay them back.
 You’ll need to assemble financial information to prove you meet that standard.

 A second factor to consider is your collateral.
 What valuable assets could you offer to a lender to secure your loan?
 The better the collateral you post, the more likely you are to find a lender.